-For hesitation rolls, the second digit in the Catalogue number indicates the number of points: Family 9.2 is 2-point rolls; Family 9.4 is 4-point rolls; and Family 9.8 is 8-point rolls.
+For hesitation rolls, the second digit in the Catalogue number indicates the number of points: Family 9.2 are 2-point rolls; Family 9.4 are 4-point rolls; and Family 9.8 are 8-point rolls.
+When depicted on the Forms A/B/C, partial hesitation rolls will use the notation, AxB, where A is the number of hesitations flown and B is the total number of hesitations that would occur in 360° of roll (e.g., a "3 of 2" roll would be annotated as "3x2").